Regent Diamond: Sale to the French Regent

 In 1792, during the revolutionary furore in Paris, "Le Régent", or the regent diamond, was stolen along with other crown jewels of France, but was later recovered.
 It was found in some roof timbers in an attic in Paris.
-The diamond was used as security on several occasions by the Directoire and later the Consulat to finance the military expenses: 1797-1798 it was pledged to the Berlin Entrepreneur Sigmund Otto Joseph von Treskow and 1798-1801 to the Dutch Banker Vandenberg in Amsterdam.
+The diamond was used as security or collateral on several occasions by the Directoire and later the Consulat to finance the military expenses: 1797-1798 it was pledged to the Berlin Entrepreneur Sigmund Otto Joseph von Treskow and 1798–1801 to the Dutch Banker Ingace-Joseph Vanlerberghe in Amsterdam.
 In 1801 the gem was permanently redeemed by Napoleon Bonaparte.